funfair-tech/CarbonLayer/examples/carbonCompute/README.md

 ## Carbon Compute
-A sample workflow to use a contract as a payment processor for an offchain compute task.
+A sample workflow to use a contract as a payment processor for an off chain compute task.
 In this sample The payment processor exposes a function `doWork` which charges a fee to access a compute function on AWS.

-The fee varies based on the percentage of carbon neutral energy being used to power the grid, for instance if more than 50% of the energy is sourced from wind, solar, hydro, etc, a reduced fee is charged.
+The fee varies based on the percentage of carbon-neutral energy being used to power the grid, for instance if more than 50% of the energy is sourced from wind, solar, hydro, etc, a reduced fee is charged.

-The payment contract impliments CarbonLayer to source the fuel generation mix and then uses ChainLink Functions to make a call to AWS where the compute is carried out.
-Finally the result is returned to the  payment contract.
+The payment contract implements CarbonLayer to source the fuel generation mix and then uses ChainLink Functions to make a call to AWS where the compute is carried out.
+Finally, the result is returned to the  payment contract.

 ## Sepolia Addresses
 | Contract        | Address                                    |